 Of course, there are plenty of benefits to social media.
-A lot of open jobs related to managing social media accounts.
+A lot of open jobs are related to managing social media accounts.
 Easy video calls to see your friends who live in another country can be done with just a push of a button.
 Some people even create businesses solely on platforms like Instagram – not that I think it’s a good thing, but that’s another story.

 But like everyone else in life, balance is key.

 You either use social media, or you let it use you.

 The decision is up to you.
 You can either bombard your brain with endless distractions.
 Or you can use the time to dig deep on topics that actually interest you.

 And if you do want to quit social media, but you don’t know how to start, you can begin with these books: